Sweetpotato3/DualGPUOptimizer/README.md

 If the application fails to start:

-1. Try the direct application first: `python run_direct_app.py`
+1. Try running with verbose logging: `python run_qt_app.py --verbose`
 2. Check the logs in the `logs` directory for specific errors
-3. Run with verbose logging: `python -m dualgpuopt --verbose`
-4. Verify dependencies are installed: `python install_deps.py --check`
+3. Verify dependencies are installed: `python install_deps.py --check`

 ### GPU Detection Issues